 - integrate training content in an environment geared toward social learning

 However, this critical work must fly under the radar—learners should not even notice integration that has been well done.
 What you want is a smoother and more targeted learning experience that still fulfills their training needs.
-That is why choosing a partner who takes a complete and wide-ranging view of digital learning, rather than one who focuses solely on the technical aspects, is crucial.
+That is why choosing a partner who takes a complete and wide-ranging view of digital learning technology, rather than one who focuses solely on the technical aspects, is crucial.

 Technology integration to aid user experience